phpearth/docs/databases/orm.md

 ## When not to use ORM?

 As some articles have pointed out ([1](http://www.yegor256.com/2014/12/01/orm-offensive-anti-pattern.html), [2](http://seldo.com/weblog/2011/08/11/orm_is_an_antipattern), [3](http://en.wikipedia.org/wiki/Object-relational_impedance_mismatch)), ORM is anti-pattern that violates principles of object-oriented programming.

+As an alternative to ORM, there is [Pomm](https://github.com/pomm-project/ModelManager).
+It does not propose an abstraction layer and is dedicated to Postgres making developpers able to code directly in SQL to fetch entities.
+It matches object/relational impedance by using the projection relational operation in order to hydrate flexible instances.
+It is particulariry suited to build in-house transactional or reporting applications.

 ## See also